STARTER GUIDE

 Screenshot of a digital certificate with details about its purpose, issuer, recipient, and validity period.

-Screenshot of VaultGuard Backup software interface with tabs for Getting Started, Dashboard, Configure, Schedule, Security, Integrity, Restore, Logs, and Legal and About.
-The main section welcomes users to VaultGuard Backup and provides steps for setting up a cloud backup, including connecting an external hard drive, selecting it in the configure tab, setting up a cloud storage destination, and scheduling backups.
+Screenshot of VaultGuard Backup software interface with tabs for Dashboard, Configure, Schedule, Security, Integrity, Restore, Logs, Legal, About.
+The screen shows setup instructions: connect external hard drive, configure backup drive, set up cloud storage, and schedule backup.

 Screenshot of VaultGuard Backup license activation window with fields for entering a license key and options to activate license, start a free trial, or purchase a license, including contact information for support.

-Screenshot of VaultGuard Backup interface showing the Schedule tab with options for setting backup day, start time, and integrity schedule.
-It includes a section for current task status with tasks marked as not installed, and buttons for saving, uninstalling, and refreshing.
+Screenshot of VaultGuard Backup v3.4.0 software interface showing the Schedule tab with options for setting backup days, start time, integrity check delay, and verification days; current task status, and buttons for saving schedule, uninstalling tasks, and refreshing status.